-- What have you learned about yourself and the way you work through participating in this project? - What impact has your participation on this project had on your learning?
+- What impact has your participation on this project had on your learning?
 How do you feel you have gained in knowledge, skills and understanding? - What influence has it had on your views of the design industry?
-Do you feel you understand what working in the design business is about and has it had any influence on your future career choices?

-What improvements, if any, would you make to your overall contribution to the project?
+Do you feel you understand what working in the design business is about and has it had any influence on your future career choices? - What improvements, if any, would you make to your overall contribution to the project?
 Did you notice any particular strengths to be proud of and weaknesses that could be addressed?

-4. The Real World:
+4. The Real World: (5 mins)